 Sean and Jesse have been passionate about floating since 2011, consulting with Graham and Ashkahn since then.
 While it was a long time in the making, they didn’t want to rush.They meticulously researched each detail for their center and, in the end, it all paid off, as the quality of their center proves.

 Their philosophy is all about making sure as many people as possible float; they’re not overly concerned if that’s at Float Toronto or not.
 It may not seem like good business, but they define success by making the world a better place, not making a better bottom line.
 In the end, they are able to succeed in business because they make it about humans, wellness, and connection.

-Float Toronto operates their entire center on Float Helm, and Jesse couldn’t stop singing the praises of helmbot – a simple AI that can be controlled remotely.
-He loves giving out free floats via text, and probably uses it more than anyone else on The Helm, including Float On.
+Float Toronto operates their entire center on HelmBot, and Jesse couldn’t stop singing the praises of the gift card texting feature.
+He loves giving out free floats via text, and probably uses it more than anyone else on HelmBot, including Float On.

 Jesse and Sean were incredibly awesome and hosted a party for us on the last day of our Float Workshop, inviting every float center in the area along with everyone who made it out to our workshop.
 We packed into their townhouse, just blocks away from Float Toronto, and partied the night away.
 It was an amazing night!
 Thanks for being awesome, guys!

 Half of their float space currently operates as an art gallery, where they host art auctions and other community events.
 Their goal is to organically integrate floating into their local community.
 In our experience, artists take really well to floating, making the plunge into salty darkness with ease.

 REST Nest has been around for two years now and is doing quite well.
 So well, in fact, that they’ve decided to build out another 3 float pods, effectively doubling their float capacity.
 A pretty good sign for things to come.

 Years in operation: 31